hollyfgibbons/ANU-MAE-thesis-template/README.md

 ## What is LaTeX?
 ### A guide for MAE students (no LaTeX experience required)

 LaTeX (pronounced "lah-tech") is a document preparation system.
-Instead of formatting as you type (like Word), you write your content in plain text files (`.tex` files) and LaTeX automatically handles all the formatting, including:
+Instead of formatting as you type (like Word), you write your content in plain text files (`.tex` files) and LaTeX automatically handles all the formatting.
-* Numbering chapters, figures, tables, and references
-* Building the table of contents
-* Generating reference lists at the end of each chapter

 **The key benefits for the MAE thesis:**
 * References for each chapter are generated automatically